-Infant and toddler screenings
+Infant and toddler exams

 Infants at high risk for ocular problems, such as those with a family history of retinoblastoma, childhood cataracts and glaucoma, or metabolic and genetic diseases, should have a comprehensive examination by an eye care specialist as soon as possible.

-Early screenings can identify problems
+Early exams can identify problems

-By the time children can talk, they can help in successful vision screening.
+By the time children can talk, they can help in successful vision examination.
 Before then, eye doctors use aids, such as toys or videos, to hold children’s attention while they look into their eyes.

 When children reach school-age, the major vision diagnoses include myopia (nearsightedness) and astigmatism (curvature imperfections in the eye).